Frank Reagan (Blue Bloods): Service

 After serving in the United States Marine Corps during the Vietnam War (during which time he held the rank of Lieutenant and was awarded the Navy & Marine Corps Achievement Medal), Frank became the third generation of Reagans to become a police officer.
 He began his career as a patrol officer stationed at the 27th Precinct.
 His shield number as a Patrol Officer was 82632, based on the portrait of him by artist Trudy Slaughter (Mimi Rogers), an old acquaintance of his who was commissioned to paint his official portrait as Commissioner in "Brushed Off", and elected to portray him at the start of their acquaintance.
 After three years on patrol, he was promoted to Detective 3rd Grade.
-Since then, he has served in various positions across the city, including Chief of the Brooklyn South Division and the Chief of Department of the pNYPD, culminating in being appointed Police Commissioner.
+Since then, he has served in various positions across the city, including Chief of the Brooklyn South Division and the Chief of Department of the NYPD, culminating in being appointed Police Commissioner.

 In the 1970s, Frank led the attempt to apprehend Whitey Brennan, the head of the Westies, at his grandson's baptism.
 Due to the chaos, a shootout ensued in which two police officers were wounded and four people from the Westies were killed, including Whitey's wife and grandson.

 In the early 1980s, Frank served in the Canine Unit as a dog handler.
 However, he transferred out of the unit after Greta, his canine partner, was shot and killed by a burglar Frank sent her in after.

 From 1995 to 1999, Frank was the Commanding Officer of the Special Investigations Unit, a special anti-narcotics task force.

 On September 11, 2001, Frank was working in the North Tower when the South Tower collapsed.
 He spent days at Ground Zero, and took refuge at St. Paul's Chapel, where he and other officers slept in the pews.

 As Frank began his NYPD service prior to 1994, he is entitled to carry a revolver instead of a semiautomatic pistol as his duty weapon; he prefers a Colt Official Police that originally belonged to his father and grandfather, customized as a FitzGerald Special.
 He also owns a Colt Government M1911.
-At one point, he uses it on a serial rapist who was about to rape and kill Erin.
+At one point, he uses it on a serial killer who was about to rape and kill Erin.